AnaviTechnology/anavi-examples/README.md

 * IR photo sensor
 * Slots for up to 3 plug and play I2C sensors

+User's manual for ANAVI Infrared pHAT is available at: http://anavi.technology/files/anavi-infrared-phat.pdf

 ### Sensors

 It is mandatory to enable **I2C** to use any of the sensors supported by ANAVI Infrared pHAT Raspberry Pi HAT.